qcri-social/AIDR/Installation-Instructions.md

 Remember to re-start these services to make sure the configuration options have been applied.

+# Building the complete AIDR suite

+If you want to build all the modules which are a part of the AIDR application in one go, you can do so using the instructions provided below:

+* Go to AIDR's root directory:

+    `cd $AIDR_HOME`

+* To build AIDR maven requires you to provide a profile explicitly through the `-P` option.
+You cannot build and install without specifying this option (we don't use a default profile.).
+Currently there are two kind of profile options available `dev` and `prod`.
+To install using the `dev` profile configurations, use the following:

+    `mvn -Pdev install`

+This will build all the modules keeping the dependency order intact.

+**NOTE:** the directory $AIDR_HOME/profiles/<selected-profile>/configuraiton.properties contains the minimum required configurations for AIDR.
+Use default values wherever you can, and be careful while changing these to ensure that there is no mismatch between the remote JNDI resources.

+# Deploying the complete AIDR suite

+If you want to deploy (or undeploy) all the modules which are a part of the AIDR application in one go, you can do so using the following instructions:

+* Go to AIDR's root directory:

+    `cd $AIDR_HOME`

+* Review the `deploy.sh` script:
+ * Set the environment variables correctly to match your installations.
+ * Set the correct application names and JDBC resource names.

+* Run the `deploy.sh` script:

+    `sh deploy.sh deploy`

+**NOTE 1:** The argument to the `deploy.sh` script can be `deploy` (starts a glassfish domain, created JDBC resources and deploys the various modules on glassfish), `undeploy` (undeploys all the modules from the glassfish server, removes the JDBC resources and shuts down the glassfish domain), or `undeploy-deploy` (undeploys the app first then deploys it).

+**NOTE 2:** The `deploy.sh` command also starts a java process for the Tagger module.
+However, undeploy does not kill this specific process.
+If you want you can use `jps` to locate the tagger process and kill it using `kill -9`.

+Also, if you are using a glassfish user with an enabled password.
+Please use the following command in the `$GLASSFISH_HOME` directory before running the deployment script:

+    bin/asadmin login

+This will help you login once and would execute all the commands in the script in a non-obtrusive manner.
+If you don't do this you will be asked to enter the asadmin username and password multiple times during the deployment process.

+# Post-installation MySQL commands (mandatory)

+The following MySQL commands *must* be executed after the installation:

+First, check the character set currently being used in MySQL:

+1. SHOW VARIABLES WHERE Variable_name LIKE 'character\_set\_%' OR Variable_name LIKE 'collation%';
+1. ALTER DATABASE aidr_fetch_manager CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;
+1. ALTER TABLE aidr_fetch_manager.AIDR_COLLECTION CHANGE last_document last_document LONGTEXT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+1. ALTER DATABASE aidr_predict CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;
+1. ALTER TABLE aidr_predict.document CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+1. ALTER TABLE aidr_predict.document CHANGE data data TEXT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

+Finally, do a sanity check:

+* SHOW VARIABLES WHERE Variable_name LIKE 'character\_set\_%' OR Variable_name LIKE 'collation%';

+# Known Issues / Troubleshooting

+* aidr-manager application, when deployed on Glassfish 4 application server, does not load its default homepage (index.jsp page) on startup.
+In this case, complete path (e.g., http://abc.org/aidr/index.jsp) must be provided to launch the default homepage.

+* CDI deployment failure when attempting deployment of a module.
+The workaround is to toggle the `scope` of the glassfish 4.0 specific dependencies in the `pom.xml` file between `provided` and `compile`.

+* Tagger-API throws remote EJB exception `java.lang.NoClassDefFoundError` (org.omg.CORBA.MARSHAL: WARNING: IOP00810010: Error from readValue on ValueHandler in CDRInputStream vmcid: OMG minor code: 10 completed) for `AIDRTaskManger` remote EJB method calls. `Solution`: downgrade to java version `1.7.0_51` or upgrade to `1.8.0_*` link: [https://java.net/jira/browse/GLASSFISH-21047](https://java.net/jira/browse/GLASSFISH-21047).

+***

+# Per-module deployment (possibly obsolete)

 # 0. Building and deploying (general)

 AIDR is a set of maven-based projects.
 Inside each project, a POM file specifies all the dependencies that are required for the building process.
 To build, go to the root directory of the project where pom.xml is located and run `mvn install`